 Now that Gary has firmly established himself as a professional artist, his works have been on display in several galleries, most notably the Hayloft Gallery, in Christchurch, Dorset.
 For portraiture and life painting commissions, please contact him directly for more details.

-Gary Samdaliri’s life as an artist began in 2006 when he started to master the skills of Persian marquetry, learning directly from the highly gifted marquetarian, Vahid Eftekhar.
-Gary specialises in themes based on sacred art and mythology, inspired by both western and eastern traditions.
-Since 2006 Gary has successfully completed a number of works ranging from Merlin, Lord Krishna, and Poseidon and Zeus.
-Being highly labour intensive some works, like Poseidon & Zeus, took nearly two years to complete.
+Gary Samdaliri’s life as an artist began in 2008 when he started to master the skills of Persian marquetry.
+Gary specialised in themes based on sacred art and mythology, inspired by both western and eastern traditions.

-After ten years of creating marquetry artwork, Gary felt an inner calling to explore art in other Media, and thus in 2014 he enrolled on a city & Guilds one year art course – Creative Techniques in 2D and 3D.
+After many years of creating marquetry artwork, Gary felt an inner calling to explore art in other Media, and in 2015 he embarked on various courses and training programmes to develop his skills.

 Gary has a particular love of classical portraiture, having undergone intense art training with several respected art teachers.
 He also paints fantasy themes inspired by ancient mythology and, more recently, has started to develop new skills in the form of abstract themes.

 Gary feels his artistic skills, as well as his empathic nature, are best suited to Portraiture.
 He is continuing to refine and perfect his skills since he paints from the heart, and each portrait painting he undertakes is, for him, an artistic and spiritual journey that nourishes his soul.